 The Coffee Buttercream is stronger but nicely balanced with the sweetness of the sugar and the creaminess of the butter.
 If you fancy something a little different, you could top this loaf cake with the icing from my Coffee Cupcakes with Mocha Buttercream.

-This blog post contains affiliate links, this means if you click on a link and go on to buy the product I recommend, I will get a small commission, but you will not be charged more.
+This blog post contains affiliate links.
+This means if you click on a link and go on to make a purchase, I will get a small commission.
+You will not be charged more.

 For me, the best thing about this Coffee Loaf Cake recipe is (as terrible as this sounds) that the kids don’t like it.